 Risk Control/ Reduction Methods

-The aim of any risk control/reduction measures identified and implemented are to reduce the residual risk from the hazard to as low a level as is reasonably practicable.
+The aim of any risk control/reduction measures identified and implemented is to reduce the residual risk from the hazard to as low a level as is reasonably practicable.

 Relevant Manuals on Risk Assessments